aloneguid/ironcompress/docs/README.md

 ## Building

 See [workflow file](.github/workflows/ci.yml) for building instructions.

-To develop locally, you might want to download the latest artifact from Actions output and put it into `native/bin` so you have binaries for all platforms.
+Hint: To develop managed only code locally you can download the latest artifact from Actions output and put it into `native/ubin` so you have binaries for all platforms.